 The Chemistry Department also provides students with the opportunity to perform Chemical Research with a faculty member to gain additional experience in specialized instrumentation, experiment design and the discovery of NEW chemical knowledge.
 This research endeavor can result in presentations and, on occasion, in co-authorship of chemical publications.
 For students enrolled in the graduate program, research culminates in a written thesis, one of the requirements for the M.S. or M.A. degree.

-Read more about our department, facilities, and career opportunities in chemistry at: About the SJSU Chemistry Department.
+Read more about our department, facilities, and career opportunities with the SJSU Chemistry Department on our About Us page.

-Program Learning Outcomes and Curriculum Map for BA and BS Degrees in Chemistry
+- Program Learning Outcomes and Curriculum Map for BA and BS Degrees in Chemistry [pdf]